php-school/phpschool.io/posts/24-07-2021-php8appreciate.md

 ## What are you waiting for!

-We’re excited to see how you get along, please get in touch with us on [Twitter @PHPSchoolTeam](https://twitter.com/phpschoolteam).
+We’re excited to see how you get along, so please get in touch with us on [Twitter @PHPSchoolTeam](https://twitter.com/phpschoolteam).

 Look out for a deep dive article coming soon and more workshops to follow (PHP 8.1 beta1 was just tagged 😏) !